ostern42/CamBridge/WISDOM_CLAUDE.md

 5. What would Marvin say? → "Here I am, brain the size..."
 6. Is it pipeline-safe? → NEW CHECK!
 7. Could "minimal" work? → NEWEST CHECK!
+8. Does the property exist? → CHECK DOCS!
 ```

 ### New Pattern: The Nuclear Option